Sustainable Development Goal-16: Harnessing Law, Technology and Human Rights

 About Department

-School of Law, CHRIST (Deemed to be University) (SLCU), Delhi NCR, commenced its journey in 2019.
-It already has a proven history of success in the field of education.
-The School of Law offers Undergraduate, Postgraduate, and Doctoral programs in Law as per the guidelines of the Bar Council of India and the University Grants Commission.
+School of Law, CHRIST (Deemed to be University) (SLCU), Delhi NCR Campus, commenced its journey in 2019.
+The School of Law offers Undergraduate, Postgraduate, and Doctoral programmes in Law as per the guidelines of the Bar Council of India and the University Grants Commission.
 It has a flexible curriculum offering several options in different areas of specialisation, and the same is designed with the requirements of the legal profession and academia kept in mind.
-The academic programmes offered at School of Law incorporate special opportunities such as Internships, Legal Aid, Moot Court, Trial Advocacy, Client Counselling, Value-added Courses, Skill Enhancement Workshops and Career-Oriented Training with outcome-based legal education.
-Students are provided opportunities to interact with members from the legal profession regularly, and the pedagogy of School of Law caters to the needs of students to be career-ready.
+The academic programme offered at School of Law incorporates special opportunities such as Internships, Legal Aid, Moot Court, Trial Advocacy, Client Counselling, Value-added Courses, Skill Enhancement Workshops and Career-Oriented Training with outcome-based legal education.
+The students are provided opportunities to interact with members from the legal profession regularly,and the pedagogy of the School of Law caters to the needs of students to be career-ready.

 ABOUT CONFERENCE